PlaidWeb/publ-site/content/manual/deploying/apache-nginx.md

 Configuring Publ to work with Apache or nginx is largely the same either way, the difference being in how you point the server to your Publ instance.

-First, you need to decide which local port to run the site on.
-For this guide we'll use an example port of 5120, but any port that isn't taken by another service is fine.
-(Advanced users might want to consider using a UNIX-domain socket instead, but setting that up is outside the scope of this guide.)

 ## Running the Publ instance

 Your Publ environment needs to have a WSGI server installed.
 This guide assumes you're using [gunicorn](http://gunicorn.org) although any WSGI server should work.
 On that note, you'll probably need to install gunicorn into your Publ environment; if you're using pipenv that'll be